syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/ToolbarCustomization.md

 ![SfImageEditor](ImageEditor_images/toolbarvisibility.png)

-## To hide/visible the toolbar item
+## To hide/show the toolbar item

-You can hide or show the toolbar items by specifying its icon name and setting the boolean value to true or false.
+You can hide or show the toolbar items by specifying their icon names and setting the boolean values to true or false.

-N> You can customize the icon by specifying its [names](/xamarin/sfimageeditor/toolbarcustomization#name)
+N> You can customize an icon by specifying its [names](/xamarin/sfimageeditor/toolbarcustomization#name).

 {% tabs %}